-- You must study a minimum of 3 day school courses each semester to maintain your full time status. - You can only drop a course with the permission of your guidance counsellor.
+- In a regular 5-month semester, you must study a minimum of 3 day school courses each semester to maintain your full time status unless it's the last semester when you graduate high school. - You can only drop a course with the permission of your guidance counsellor.
 Parental permission for you to drop a course must be sent to the school guidance counsellor. - You may add a 5th course at night or a summer school course (in July) only with the permission of your guidance counsellor and the Admissions Office.
-These courses are an additional fee of \$1,662.50 each. - If you study 3 day school courses, you may study 1 night school course without paying extra fees; upon permission of your guidance counsellor.
+These courses require extra fees. - If you study 3 day school courses in one semester, you may study 1 night school course without paying extra fees; upon permission of your guidance counsellor.